A New Hotspot in Shin-Okubo, Tokyo

 1968 Martin D-45

-In 1968, Martin responded to popular demand and decided to reintroduce the D-45.
-After two prototypes, production began in July of that year.
+In 1968, Martin responded to widespread demand and decided to reissue the D-45; after two prototypes, production began in July of that year.

-However, due to regulations under the Washington Convention, Martin was forced to switch from Brazilian to Indian rosewood in 1970.
-Consequently, only 229 guitars produced during the two-year period of 1968 and 1969 (67 in '68 and 162 in '69) feature the same Brazilian rosewood as the original models.
+However, due to restrictions under the Washington Convention, Martin was forced to switch from Brazilian to Indian rosewood in 1970.
+Consequently, only the 229 guitars produced during the two-year period of 1968 and 1969 (67 in 1968 and 162 in 1969) feature the same Brazilian rosewood as the original model.

-This number from the late '60s rivals the rarity of the 91 pre-war guitars.
-Another characteristic is the headstock shape, which became more rounded around this time.
+Given the late 1960s production volume, this number is comparable in rarity to the 91 pre-war models.
+Another characteristic of this period is the headstock shape, which became more rounded.

 TOP: German Spruce